Responsibility &

 Closing the Loop

+We have partnered with How2Recycle, which has developed an accurate and consistent labeling system that is quickly becoming industry standard.
+The purpose of the How2Recycle Guide for Recyclability is to transparently provide the general public and How2Recycle member companies with guidance about what recyclability means, and insight about how the How2Recycle program assesses recyclability on a package-by-package basis.
 At Lactalis American Group, the right packaging takes care of our products, consumers and the environment.
-In 2021 Lactalis American Group produced over 543 million lbs of product utilizing approximately 29 million lbs of packaging.
-This includes not only the packaging the consumer sees but also the shipping cartons used to deliver the product to our customers.
+In 2022 Lactalis American Group produced over 527 million pounds of product utilizing approximately 27 million pounds of packaging.
+This includes not only the packaging the consumer sees, but also the shipping cartons used to deliver the product to our customers.

 If we can’t completely remove plastic, we’re redesigning our packs to use as little as possible.
-Our light weighting initiatives since 2019 have resulted in the avoidance of over 154 tonnes of corrugate/paper, and over 18 tonnes of plastic.

 We are in the process of identifying the potential to reduce overall packaging material usage and packaging intensity for our entire portfolio of goods.
-Led by our packaging services and purchasing groups an ongoing program of supplier sustainability development opportunities has been established to evaluate the latest packaging developments.
+Led by our Packaging R&D and Purchasing groups, an ongoing program of supplier sustainability development opportunities has been established to evaluate the latest packaging developments.
 Initiatives in r-PET and increased recycled content in polypropylene applications may lead to future reductions in virgin material utilization.
+Since 2019 we were able to avoid the use of 1,990 pallets by redesigning our shipper cases to improve efficiency.
+Sometimes even a small change can have a huge environmental impact.

 *LAG products defined as products produced at facilities owned by Lactalis American Group.